Fatty Liver Breakfast Ideas [Updated for 2023]

 Pour over it two teaspoons freshly squeezed lemon juice and one-two cloves of garlic, minced.

-Mix it with a hand blender and a fork and add any or all of the following: chopped onions, chopped cherry tomato.
-It’s easy to make and delicious!
+Mix it with a hand blender and a fork and add any or all of the following: chopped onions, chopped cherry tomato, chopped peppers or basil leaves.

-Put it on whole wheat bread (eat a maximum of 2 slices of bread per day!) and you’re all set!
+You can spread it over fresh toast made from whole wheat bread only (eat a maximum of 2 slices of bread per day!) and share the rest with a loved one – or store in the fridge for later.

 Alternately, you can simply squash half an avocado on a slice of bread and top it with onions and chopped tomato if you’re in a hurry.
 It’s equally delicious and a solid option for fatty liver.